Yandex Cloud

 DELETEDELETE

-The DELETE statement deletes table rows filtered by a WHERE predicate.
-The code below removes an episode with series_id = 2, season_id = 5, and episode_id = 21 from the episodes table.
+The DELETE statement deletes table rows filtered by the predicate in the WHERE clause.
+The code below removes the episode with the series_id = 2, season_id = 5, and episode_id = 21 column values from the episodes table.

 DELETE